Cover of The Secret Language of Tiny Cells

 Tomorrow she would change the world forever.

-Morgen zou ze de wereld voor altijd veranderen.
+Morgen zou ze de wereld voorgoed veranderen.

 The yellow cell flashed three times.